thanhnc58/leave-request-manage/README.md

 - Create/cancel a leave/medical request,
 - View their list of request on leave request tab, and view detail by clicking on a request
 - View a statistic have leave left and leave used by year
-- view a calender that show holiday and people who leave on that day
+- View a calender that show holiday and people who leave on that day

 ##### Admin:

 - Admin have all user feature except create request
 - Accept or reject a request
+  - __Caution!__ when admin accept a __Canceling__ request, number of taken day will count from start leave to current day
 - Create/edit a Holiday
 - Create/edit number of annual leave of year